Lot details

 With graceful coachwork, and few cars offering more fun behind the wheel than the Derby Bentleys of the 1930s, Bentley enthusiasts have always recognized that the quality of the cars with the 3½ Litre Bentley providing brisk acceleration and responsive handling, and with a top speed of over 90 mph and its low-revving engine that can cruise all day at highway speeds, ideal for the enthusiast who loves to drive.

 The history file includes invoices to the tune of circa £165,000 in our vendors ownership.
 The car of late has been dry stored in the UK whilst our owner lives abroad, and so it has been decided to find a new home for the vehicle.
-The result of a huge amount of expenditure and expertise over a number of years with leading specialists this is a very well sorted, handsome post-vintage Bentley ready for its next adventure.
+The result of a huge amount of expenditure and expertise over a number of years with leading specialists this is a very well sorted, a rare example of a four door Derby providing for the rear passengers an extra element of comfort whilst a handsome post-vintage Bentley ready for its next adventure.
 Consigned by Mathew Priddy